Nahush-27/Agent-Jackie-Reinforcement-Learning-Adventures-in-Kung-Fu/README.md

 - Swift definition of RL concepts.
 - Distinction between supervised and RL.
 - Basic RL terminology: agent, environment, state, action, reward.

-### Week 3: Exploration-Exploitation Dilemma

 - Understanding the exploration-exploitation trade-off.
 - Rapid exploration strategies: epsilon-greedy, softmax, and others.

-- Immediate practical examples of exploration-exploitation impact.
+### Week 3: Markov Decision Process and Value Iteration

+- In-depth exploration of MDP as a formalism for RL.
+- Comprehensive explanation of the value iteration algorithm.
+- Providing a formal proof of convergence for the value iteration algorithm.

-### Week 4: Q-Learning Algorithm and Project Implementation
+### Week 4-5 : Q-Learning Algorithm and Project Implementation

 - Introduction to Q-learning as a model-free RL algorithm.
 - Implementing Q-learning algorithm from scratch.